spamegg1/reviews/README.md

 Now, the really interesting part is: all the stuff I explained above, I was actually doing all of it subconsciously!
 Only after I was done, I realized "OMG, I've been totally using the How to Code discipline here!"
 I must have successfully internalized it even though on the surface of it it looks not applicable to a language like Python.
 ```

 *Spam's recommendation:* I am personally biased to like these courses.
 Definitely take if you are interested in pursuing functional programming.
 I've seen some people struggle with Programming Languages A, B, C without these courses (PLA uses ML to teach very similar functional programming principles, and PLB uses the same language, Racket) so definitely take at least the first of these two courses before PLABC if you've never seen functional programming, recursion and the like.
-Take *Unit 1: Proofs* of [Math for Computer Science](https://openlearninglibrary.mit.edu/courses/course-v1:OCW+6.042J+2T2019/about) first, and write tons and tons of induction proofs!
+You need strong reasoning skills.
+Learning induction can help.

 ### <a name="softcons"></a> Software Construction 1, 2